USGS-Astrogeology/ISIS_contrib/rosetta_scripts/README.md

 ## User Scripts

-These are the two main scripts for projecting Rosetta OSIRIS imagery.
+These are the three main scripts for projecting Rosetta OSIRIS imagery.

+### compute_orientation

+  This script generates an artificial perspective image for use with the other reprojection scripts.

 ### ros_osiris_reproject_serial